Keats/tera/README.md

 {% endmacro hello_world %}
 ```

-In order to be called, the file containing the macros needs to be loaded first in the file using them:
+You need to import the file containing the macros in order to use them:

 ```jinja2
 {% import "macros.html" as macros %}
 ```
-You can name your namespace (`macros` in the example) anything you want.
+You can name that file namespace (`macros` in the example) anything you want.
 You can call a macro the following way:

 ```jinja2